datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

 ~~~
 {: .sql}

 Running this query will give the correct answers, but it uses the expression used in creating the new column as the column name.
 This looks very messy, especially with such a long expression.
 It is always the case that if you create a column in the results of the query it won't have a name by default.
 SQL will create one for it.
 Other relational databases take different approaches to the problem and will pseudo-randomly name the new columns for you with such things as '_c0'.
-SQLite uses the expression you used to create the column.
+SQLite uses the expression you used to create the column name.

 ## Renaming columns using alias'